shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

    .. }}}

-Expanding the wedge product to its tensor form and simplifying, we find the explicit expression of the mixed wedge products.
+Expanding the exterior product to its tensor form and simplifying, we find the explicit expression in terms of tensor products :math:`⊗`:

 .. math::